|

 “chill” is the sentimental re-discovery of friendship.
 Because

-the movie’s stacked in its favor, ignoring death and avoiding the 60s politics
+the movie’s stacked in its favor, avoiding as much as possible the suicide of an unseen tho beloved bff and the 60s politics

-bringing the friends together in the first place, there’ve been charges
+that brought these friends together in the first place, there have been charges

 of phoniness, especially from what’s left of the Chicago Seven crowd.
 But